Concepts

 For our platform to understand metadata, it has to be written in a certain structured way.
 Data transfer objects are used in our API and SDK to communicate with our platform.

-When interacting with the Ocean Data Portal, you don't have to handle Data Transfer Objects.
+When interacting with the Ocean Data Platform, you don't have to handle Data Transfer Objects.
 But they are helpful when using the SDK.

 # When passing metadata to the ResourceDTO class,